MaastrichtU-IDS/d2s-docs/docs/d2s-installation.md

 > You need to open a new terminal for the autocomplete to be activated.

-> Use `Tab` after a `d2s` command in the terminal to see all the available options (it will adapt to the command and dynamically retrieve your datasets).
+> Use `Tab` after a `d2s` command in the terminal to see all the available options (it will adapt to the command and dynamically retrieve your datasets and workflows!).

 ## Install pip